 What Is Moderate-Intensity On The Aerobic Front?

-This type of activities are the activities that raise your heart rate and breathing just an enough to make you break a sweat.
-If you can walk but cannot sing when you are engaged in an activity, you are engaging in a moderate-intensity activity.
+These types of activities are the activities that raise your heart rate and breathing just enough to make you break a sweat.
+If you can walk but cannot sing when you are engaged in an activity, you are engaging in moderate-intensity activity.

 Some of the activities that are classified as moderate-intensity activities include: